paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

 In this first week you will be introduced to exercises to help you identify potential stories to report when acting in a specialist or investigative role.
 We will look at the roles of systems in different fields and how those often play a central role as both a subject for the journalist, and a framework for their newsgathering.
 By the end of the week you should be able to identify a key issue in a chosen field, and articulate some potential avenues of inquiry.

-* Workshop: Mapping your territory
+* Workshop: Mapping your territory - and network analysis
 * Listen: [IRE Radio Podcast: Regulated by God](https://www.ire.org/blog/ire-radio/2016/06/13/ire-radio-podcast-regulated-god/)
 * Read: Turner, B. and Orange, R. (2013) Specialist Journalism.
 Routledge
 * Directed study: Scoping document, data and human sources